Women’s Situation in India: Historical Perspective !

 5.)
 Being elitist, the consequence of different reform movements touched only the upper and middle castes, and further in the urban areas.

 It stayed for Mahatma Gandhi’s nationalist freedom movement to reach the masses and accomplish the social modification.
 Women’s large-scale involvement in the freedom struggle was stimulated by two main factors: the use of non-violence and self-sacrifice and the analogy of Mother India related to all women.
 It invoked women’s living image of a mother sacrificing all for the family – in this case, the large family is the whole of India.
 Women’s projected qualities of warmth, compassion, and self-sacrifice hushed all criticisms of their immediate families.

 Women took part in all types of the Movement – whether from within the home vicinity or out on the roads.

 The agenda of the National Congress contained equality and dignity for women.
 The Nationalist Movement gave rise to the surface, the importance of women’s positions and contributions as also the several shapes of exploitation and discrimination they had to undergo.
 This extensively facilitated women’s problems and difficulties to get into focus and eventually got reflected in our Constitution after Independence.

-6) We now come to the time after independence and adoption of our Constitution that enshrines the ambitions and aspirations of Indian people and the portrayal of an excellent nation where everyone is regarded equal irrespective of religion, caste or gender.
+6) We now come to the time after independence and the adoption of our Constitution that enshrines the ambitions and aspirations of Indian people and the portrayal of an excellent nation where everyone is regarded as equal irrespective of religion, caste, or gender.

 The Universal Declaration of Human Rights accepted at that time also impacted the Constitution.
 The time after Independence was commemorated by various struggles attempted both by the Government and the Voluntary sector to boost women’s status and dignity.